What are client loyalty surveys for insurance agents | Insurance blog | ClientCircle

 Share this:

-You’ve heard about the NPS® but might not understand what the big deal is.
+You’ve heard about client loyalty surveys but might not understand what the big deal is.
 We simplified it for you.
-Here’s why so many companies are using the NPS and how it could help you.
+Here’s why so many companies are using loyalty surveys and how they could help you.

 What is it?